11 Ways to Get Kids Excited About Preservation

 4. Visit a historic site

 Take kids to visit a historic site in your area, or stop by the local historical society or museum.
-Is there a National Trust Historic Site or Distinctive Destination nearby?
+Is there a National Trust Historic Site nearby?
 Talk about what stories are told at these places.
 You can often find an original map of the surrounding area at the historical society or museum.
 Make a project out of comparing old maps to today’s roads and neighborhoods.
 What’s changed?
 What’s stayed the same?

 5. Assign a group history report

-Ask different groups of students to research various aspects of their city -- architectural styles, changes in neighborhoods, stories of well-known families and political leaders, construction of important historic buildings like City Hall, and more.
-What about each of these elements makes your city unique?
+Ask different groups of students to research various aspects of their city—architectural styles, changes in neighborhoods, stories of the people who lived there (beyond those who are well known politically or were celebrities), construction of important historic buildings like City Hall, and more.

 6. Participate in a community project